SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 I smile in her embrace and hug back.

-I love you, Rarity.

-I'm happy that you love me, too.
+I love you, Rarity, and I'm happy that you love me, too.